quicwg/base-drafts/draft-ietf-quic-transport.md

 a new connection.
 However, only packets that use the long packet header and that are at least the minimum size defined for the protocol version can be initial packets.
-Unless the server is buffering 0-RTT packets, a server MUST discard packets that cannot be associated with a connection if they use the short header form, or they are smaller than the smallest minimum size for any version that the server supports.
+Unless the server is buffering 0-RTT packets, a server MUST either discard a packet or generate a stateless reset ({{stateless-reset}}) if the packet cannot be associated with a connection if they use the short header form, or they are smaller than the smallest minimum size for any version that the server supports.

 This version of QUIC defines a minimum size for initial packets of 1200 octets.
 Versions of QUIC that define smaller minimum initial packet sizes need to be